 Rector of the University of Helsinki

-Start your journey at the University of Helsinki and ensure your study place by taking the following steps:
+Start your journey at the University of Helsinki and ensure your student place by taking the following steps:

 If you are an international student: